 ARBA Rabbit Hemorrhagic Disease Policy

-• Exhibitors, judges, registrars, transporters, and vendors residing in or traveling by motor vehicle through an area of the country that is part of an active RHD outbreak are discouraged from attending ARBA sanctioned shows in other areas or having contact with other rabbit breeders for 60 days of the last RHD confirmed positive case.
+ARBA members, judges, registrars, transporters, and vendors residing in or traveling by motor vehicle through an area of the country that is part of an active RHD outbreak are discouraged from attending ARBA sanctioned shows in other areas or having contact with other rabbit breeders for 30 days of the last RHD confirmed positive case.
 Clubs are encouraged to acknowledge the potential need to cancel contracts due to RHD concerns when soliciting contractors to officiate or vend at ARBA sanctioned shows.

-• Clubs are strongly encouraged to disinfect equipment prior to set up for their show.
+- Clubs are strongly encouraged to disinfect equipment prior to set up for their show.
 The RHD calicivirus is inactivated by sodium hypochlorite, household bleach.
 To prepare add one-half cup of sodium hypochlorite to one gallon of water.
 Alternatively, Virkon S is effective when prepared as a 1% solution.
 It is recommended that organic debris such as feces, fur, and urine be completely removed from show equipment.
 Once cleaning of show equipment has been performed it is recommended to let the equipment dry in the sun.
 Clubs are encouraged to not use equipment that is maintained in or traveling through an area of the country with an active RHD outbreak.
 It is recommended that reasonable efforts are made to have disinfectant spray accessible during shows.
-When accepting pre-entries for a show, should an exhibitor’s address be within *125 miles of a confirmed domestic rabbit, or 30 miles of an active wild/feral, RHD outbreak the show secretary may contact the ARBA office to confirm the status of the 125/30-mile requirements.

 ARBA Show Rule, SECTION 15.(D):

-1. Exhibitors must follow ARBA recommended biosecurity guidelines.
+- a) Exhibitors should follow ARBA recommended biosecurity guidelines.

-2. Exhibitors and show officials must wash the undercarriage and tires of all vehicles and trailers before going to and after departing a show.
+b) Exhibitors and show officials should wash the undercarriage and tires of all vehicles and trailers before going to and after departing a show.

-3. Exhibitors residing in a state with a confirmed case of RHDV in the past 60 days must have a health certificate (CVI) issued within fourteen (14) days of the show.
+c) Exhibitors residing in a state with a confirmed case of RHDV in the past 30 days should have a health certificate (CVI) issued within fourteen (14) days of the show.

-5. The ARBA club show committee has the right to refuse an entry.
+e) The ARBA club show committee has the right to refuse any entry for due cause.

-9. If you are not comfortable please continue to maintain biosecurity at your residence.
+i) If you are not comfortable with the provisions in 15.(D), please continue to maintain biosecurity at your residence.